nfraynor/ref-nl/docs/assignmentLogic.md

 **Summary of Assignment Flow:**

 1. Sort referees by grade (high to low).
-2. Assign `REFEREE` roles first across all matches.
+2. Assign `REFEREE` roles first across all matches, with best grade to highest division first.
 3. Assign `AR1` and `AR2` roles only after all `REFEREE` slots are filled.
+4. Assign ARs for highest division games first, then work down.
-4. Ensure referees get one match before assigning a second.
+5. Ensure referees get one match before assigning a second.
-5. For same-day matches, only assign a second if location matches.
+6. For same-day matches, only assign a second if location matches.
-6. If no suitable referee exists, leave the slot blank.
+7. If no suitable referee exists, leave the slot blank.